Krishna0146/Smart_Warehouse_Reordering_System/README.md

 ### Edit .env file with your MongoDB connection string
 ### MONGODB_URI=mongodb://localhost:27017/warehouse_db
 ### PORT=5000
-3. Frontend Setup
+3. Frontend Setup -
-Navigate to frontend directory (in a new terminal) cd frontend
+Navigate to frontend directory (in a new terminal): cd frontend

 ### Install dependencies
-npm install
+npm install.
-4. Database Setup
+4. Database Setup -
-Option A: Local MongoDB
+Option A: Local MongoDB.

-Install MongoDB on your system
+Install MongoDB on your system.
-Start MongoDB service
+Start MongoDB service.
-The application will automatically create the database
+The application will automatically create the database.

-Option B: MongoDB Atlas (Cloud)
+Option B: MongoDB Atlas (Cloud).

-Create a free account at MongoDB Atlas
+Create a free account at MongoDB Atlas,
-Create a new cluster
+Create a new cluster,
-Get your connection string
+Get your connection string,
-Update the MONGODB_URI in your .env file
+Update the MONGODB_URI in your .env file.

 🏃‍♂️ Running the Application
 Start Backend Server --